vgines73/HW1_refactor/README.md

         THEN they fall in sequential order
         WHEN I view the title element
-        THEN I find a concise, descriptive title -Consolidated CSS selectors and properties and organized to follow semantic structure.
+        THEN I find a concise, descriptive title

+    -Consolidated CSS selectors and properties and organized to follow semantic structure.
-    -All funtional links
+    -All funtional links for navigation
     -CSS commenting for all changes
     -Application loads with no errors
     -Link to deployed application: https://vgines73.github.io/HW1_refactor/

     Just a heads up:
         I had a lot of trouble with pushing it into my repo so I don't have a ton of commits.
+I ended up doing most of my work before I was able to get it on my repo.